Frequently Asked Questions

 No, but they are handy if you are traveling by car as a self-arrival.
 You will get the best exchange rate if you purchase pesos ahead of time, however dollars are accepted throughout Baja and the exchange rate is typically only a few percent lower if you carry dollars.

 100% YES!!
 We cannot stress more the importance of getting travel insurance in case of any unforeseen need to cancel your trip.
 Due to our strictly enforced cancellation policy, we strongly recommend you purchase a short-term travel insurance policy for your protection against sickness, baggage loss, trip cancellation or an accident.
 There are many choices for travel/trip insurance that will insure your trip against almost ANY form of cancellation.
-We do not sell travel insurance, however we have made special arrangements and work directly with CSA travel insurance and offer their services for OUR trips at the following website: We recommend: www.CSATravelPro.com/83332891.
-Make sure you use the link or travel provider #83332891 when purchasing CSA insurance to get the extra coverage and personal handling we can assist you with.
+We do not sell travel insurance, however we have made special arrangements and work directly with FAYE and CSA Travel Insurance and offer their services for OUR trips.

 TRAVEL AND SAFETY IN MEXICO